SomeoneElseOSM/SomeoneElse-map/mkgmap.md

 ## Simple maps showing public footpath information

+These are available <span style="font-size:larger;">[here](../mkgmap_maps/ajt2/)</span>.

-[Here](../mkgmap_maps/ajt2/) are maps created from OpenStreetMap data for [Great Britain](http://download.geofabrik.de/europe/great-britain.html).
-They suppress non-foot-accessible ways and show the detail of public footpaths etc. in England and Wales.
+They are created using OpenStreetMap data for [Great Britain](http://download.geofabrik.de/europe/great-britain.html) downloaded from Geofabrik.
+They:

+* suppress non-foot-accessible ways
+* show public footpaths, bridleways etc. with e.g. "(PF") after the name
+* show hiking route relations

 See [this diary entry](https://www.openstreetmap.org/user/SomeoneElse/diary/400106) for more information.
-These maps are created from fresh OpenStreetMap data roughly once a week.
+They are created from fresh OpenStreetMap data roughly once a week.

 ## More detailed maps with QA information in them.

-The main web map [here](map.html) contains much more detail then either a simple web map like the [standard OSM](https://www.openstreetmap.org/#map=14/51.7247/-0.7161&layers=S) one, or the simple Garmin map above - sort taginfo's [projects](https://taginfo.openstreetmap.org/projects) list by the number of keys handled to see that.
-I've used some of the same [style code](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/style.lua) to also decide what should be shown on some more detailed maps for Garmin devices.
-These are available [here](../mkgmap_maps/ajt03/).
+These are available <span style="font-size:larger;">[here](../mkgmap_maps/ajt03/)</span>.

+They contain some of the same processing as the [web maps](map.html) on this site, using lua [tag transforms](https://github.com/SomeoneElseOSM/mkgmap_style_ajt/blob/master/transform_03.lua) based on the [ones](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/style.lua) for the web maps.
+.

 ### More description